waggingtail-dev/abbio.com/content/collections/features/results-and-reports.md

 ---
 title: 'Results and reports'
-description: 'Our founder isn''t a fan of SCORM, so we''re not doing it.
-Instead, you''ll be able to create courses and assessments with the things you want to report on then view it all in some form of analytics page.'
+description: 'A two-prong approach.
+For all your imported SCORM modules, you''ll get the typical completion results.
+But, if you use our Content Creator, you''ll be able to create courses and assessments with the things you want to report on then view it all in some form of analytics page in real-time.'
 updated_by: cdd6d446-fbf6-4797-88f3-96075e42fb82
-updated_at: 1589660643
+updated_at: 1590855525
 id: ee489bc2-ad56-479a-a207-960c60aa002d
 ---